Traditional Plant-Based Cooking

 Syrup and plant milk stirred together in small bowl with spoon.

-Pour the plant milk and golden syrup into a small saucepan.
+Step 2: Pour the milk and golden syrup into a small saucepan.
+Gently warm and whisk together.

 Milk pouring into flour in the mixing bowl.